ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 By applying more exotic functional abstractions, we can simplify the code and make it more extensible.

 ## Domain
-Consider the following code to illustrate the issue at hand.
+Consider the following prelude to illustrate the issue at hand.
 ```scala
 final case class InputUser(
   name: String,